 Australian Silky Terrier

-These two breeds are grouped together here because from the Yorkshire terrier, the Australian Silky developed.
-It is often hard to believe that the Yorkshire Terrier with his glamourous coat historically originated as a ratter.
-The Australian Silky Terrier which also was originally a ratter, developed from a cross with the Yorkshire Terrier.
+These two breeds are coupled together here because from the Yorkshire terrier, the Australian Silky developed.
+It is often hard to believe that the Yorkshire Terrier with his glamorous coat historically originated as a ratter.
+The Australian Silky Terrier which also was originally a ratter, developed from a cross between the Australian Terrier and the Yorkshire Terrier.

 Yorkshire Terrier 1905